envato/google-analytics-for-wordpress/readme.txt

 No. You can not.
 It will break tracking.

-= How do I check the image search stats and keywords after installing this plugin? =

-Check out this <a href="http://yoast.com/wordpress/google-analytics/how-to-check-your-image-search-stats-and-keywords/">tutorial on checking your image search stats and keywords</a>.

 = How do I check my outbound link and download stats? =

 Check out this <a href="http://yoast.com/wordpress/google-analytics/checking-your-outbound-click-stats/">tutorial on checking your outbound click stats</a>.

-= I want the image search keywords in one big overview... =

-Create a <a href="http://yoast.com/wordpress/google-analytics/creating-a-google-analytics-filter-for-image-search/">Google Analytics filter for image search</a>.

 == Screenshots ==